English | Cymraeg

 Cardiff is a small, smart, capital city, and it’s developing at pace.
 It is distinctive from the rest of the UK through its embrace of Welsh language and culture, and its relaxed approach to its bilingualism is akin to that found in many European countries.
 It also has one of the UK’s oldest multi-racial communities and is an inherently friendly city – guests at our Open Days frequently comment on the warmth with which they are greeted by those within and outside the University.

-I hope that the information in this pack motivates you to apply to be a Lay Member of Cardiff University Council or an External Member of the Audit and Risk Committee.
-These stimulating and rewarding roles will provide the successful candidates with new challenges, including the opportunity for continued professional and personal development.
+I hope that the information in this pack motivates you to apply to be an Independent Member of Cardiff University Council.
+This stimulating and rewarding role will provide the successful candidates with new challenges, including the opportunity for continued professional and personal development.
 It’s also a great way to make a difference directly in one of the UK’s leading educational institutions, helping to tackle the challenges of today and educating the leaders of tomorrow.

 Patrick Younge